THE LEE LAB

 Plant-soil microbiome

 The goal of our study is to quantify how ecotypes of a foundation grass species (Andropogon gerardii) interact with microbial members in the phyllobiome and rhizobiome, and to determine how this plant biotic interaction enhances plant host drought resistance.
+This project is funded by USDA NIFA and NSF CAREER awards.

 Gut microbiome

 We use mouse model, swine model and human microbiome data to examine the microbial community function longitudinally.
 We use high-resolution gut-associated microbial community functional analysis beyond marker genes to elucidate the impact on microbial function as a result of early antibiotics exposure.
+This project is funded by K-INBRE and KSU JCRC awards.

 Picture